michaelstepner/email-oauth2-proxy-aws/README.md

     terraform apply -var-file=YOUR_CONFIG.tfvars
     ```

-7. Using a terminal on your local computer, run `ssh -L 8080:127.0.0.1:8080 ec2-user@<PUBLIC_IP OR DOMAIN_FULL_NAME> journalctl --follow -u emailproxy`
-    * This will display a live view of the email-oauth2-proxy logs, while also forwarding port 8080 on the server to your local computer for OAuth2 authentication purposes.
+7. Using a terminal on your local computer, run the following command.
+This will display a live view of the email-oauth2-proxy logs, while also forwarding port 8080 on the server to your local computer for OAuth2 authentication purposes.
+    ```
+    ssh -L 8080:127.0.0.1:8080 ec2-user@<PUBLIC_IP OR DOMAIN_FULL_NAME> journalctl --follow -u emailproxy
+    ```

 8. In your email client, configure SMTP using the server settings:
     * Outgoing SMTP server: `DOMAIN_FULL_NAME`